VirtualMetric/virtualmetric-docs/blog/2024-11-16-second-blog-post.md

 ---

 :::warning
-If you're not buying the product, you are missing out.
+If you're not buying the product, you are missing out on it.

 <!-- truncate -->